If you think the outsourcing and off-shoring of American jobs has gone too far, you might think twice before flying on United Airlines.

-No question, eliminating these jobs is horrible for the laid-off United employees.
-It’s also a problem for industry apologists who make the ridiculous claim that airline mergers don’t result in pink slips being handed out like Halloween candy.
+No question, laying off United employees is a horrible situation.
+It’s also a problem for industry apologists who make the ridiculous claim that airline mergers don’t result in handing out pink slips like Halloween candy.
 Those airline fanboys live in a fantasy world.

 But for passengers, working with a subcontractor is often only a minor irritant.
 Geno Gruber, an ad executive from Chico, Calif., and a United frequent flier, tried to check in for a recent United flight at Washington’s Dulles International Airport.
 He says an outsourced agent kept asking for his passport, even though none was required.

 A mixed bag of convenience and controversy

 “He made the simple task of checking a bag really difficult,” he says.

 One of the worst airline outsourcing incidents happened last summer, when the parents of 10-year-old Phoebe Klebahn accused United of losing their daughter when she flew from San Francisco to Traverse City, Mich., via Chicago O’Hare.
 The angry parents, who were frequent fliers, blamed United’s babysitting subcontractor, who they say had failed to supervise the unaccompanied minor.
 The airline claims it never lost Klebahn’s daughter and delivered her to her destination after she missed a connection.